jamesqquick/vercel-ship-ppr-workshop/README.md

 Following along below for a hands-on opportunity to learn about some of the intricacies of streaming and data loading in Next.js.

-This workshop will walk through building some of the key concepts we've implemented into [VIBES](https://vibes.site/), a UI component library that is deeply integrated with Next.js.
-You can specifically refer to the [Product List VIBES component](https://vibes.site/docs/soul/product-list) for a finished version of what we'll be building in this workshop.
+This workshop will walk through building some of the key concepts we've implemented into [VIBES](https://vibes.site/), a copy and paste UI component library that is deeply integrated with Next.js.
+You can specifically refer to the [Product List VIBES component](https://vibes.site/docs/soul/product-list) and the [Streamable component](https://vibes.site/docs/soul/streamable) for a finished version of what we'll be building in this workshop.

 ## Overview